 A: Sex is how mums and dads are able to make babies.

 A: Mums have eggs in their uterus, and dads have sperm.
 When a mum and dad want to have a child, their egg and sperm meet and turn into a baby.

-Extracts taken from Sex Ed by Dr Laura Berman (Dorling Kindersley, £12.99)
+Extracts taken from Sex Ed: How to talk to your kids about sex by Dr Laura Berman (Dorling Kindersley, £12.99)